kushpatelj86/CPSC-455-Project/README.md

   All messages are encrypted using the AES-GCM algorithm, which provides a authentication tag, to generate the key you must run the command "openssl rand -hex 32 > aes-key.pem"

 - **Rate Limiting:**
-  If a client sends more than 5 requests during the first minute he will be restricted from sending more messages
+  If a client sends more than 5 requests during the first minute he will be restricted from sending more messages until their rate limit gets reset
 - **Login Limiting:**
-  If a client attempts to log in with the wrong password more than 10 times they are locked out for 1 minute
+  If a client attempts to log in with the wrong password more than 5 times they are locked out for 1 minute

 - **Secure Certificates:**
   I ran the web sockets on a https server and to generate the certificates required for running it on a https server you must